n1s01/ChatAI-CLI/README.md

 # ChatAI CLI

-A powerful command-line interface for interacting with various AI models directly from your terminal.

 ## Features

 - **Multiple AI Models**: Support for Llama, GPT, Qwen, Mistral, and other leading AI models